tableau/webhooks-docs/README.md

 - When a server that has been sent a webhook request does not reply with a HTTP success code, the webhook will retry the request three times with diminishing frequency.
 (A HTTP success code is defined as any number in the [2xx range](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success).)

+## <a id="whatsnew"></a>Tableau Webhooks Wat's New?

+### 2020.2: Enable/Disable and Update Webhooks
+You can now update the properties of an existing webhook without deleting and recreating it.
+When you create or update a webhook you can specify whether it is enabled or disabled and if you update from enabled to disabled you can supply a reason that is visible to users.